Mother Nature is unpredictable, beautiful, surprising, and it is also unforgiving.

 The seas have forever been changed and they will never return to their natural state.
 The pollution and warming of the oceans are already altering the ecosystem and biodiversity, but this does not mean the fight is over!
 We still have time and opportunity to turn things around.
 We can save species such as Southern Residential killer whale just my giving up your fish for a more sustainable soy version or other foods if you can do so.

 Follow this link to find out more ways in which you can help prevent the endangered species of orcas from going extinct.
-These could be small things like eating less fish, checking sustainable fish websites (MCS example here) to see if the seafood you eat affect the sea ecosystem, buy eco-friendly cleaning and beauty products that don’t affect married life, reduce single-use plastic in your household by shopping in local food markets and supporting local farmers, learn about the issue and educate your family and maybe some open-minded friends.
+These could be small things like eating less fish, checking sustainable fish websites (MCS example here) to see if the seafood you eat affect the sea ecosystem, buy eco-friendly cleaning and beauty products that don’t affect married life, reduce single-use plastic in your household by shopping in local food markets and supporting local farmers, learn about the issue and educate your family and maybe some friends.
 Also, recycle and check where your recycling goes.

-3 minutes was all the time orcas have given me to absorbed the elegance and beauty of their existence.
+3 minutes was all the time orcas have given me to absorb the elegance and beauty of their existence.
 3 minutes I could be anywhere in my journey on that day, but this happened right when I got to the very end of the little island I have stumbled across.
 It is still overwhelming for me right now.
 I know that with my time in Canada I will come across more of these amazing wild nature encounters, but this first one was incredible.

-think next time you are out and about in the elements just having a casual walk, lift your head high and go where you have never been before, and you never know, you might just have an incredible encounter that will open your heart to Mother Nature even more.
+Think, next time you are out and about in the elements just having a casual walk, lift your head high and go where you have never been before, and you never know, you might just have an incredible encounter that will open your heart to Mother Nature even more.

 I would like to thank SSOS Protection Society for inspiring me to write this blog post.
-They made this issue of Southern Residential killer whale extinction sound so real and close, but with glips of hope when they said by not eating fish I’m already doing my part.
+They made this issue of Southern Residential killer whale extinction sound so real and close, but with glimpse of hope when they said by not eating fish I’m already doing my part.
 If you would like to know other ways you can help click here for more local information.